-The Total Gym XLS Trainer is the top-of–the-line model in the very popular Total Gym range.
+The Total Gym XLS Trainer is the most popular model in the Total Gym range.
 Relatively compact considering all it offers, it provides access to over 80 different low-impact exercises that target the core, legs, arms, chest, back, and more.

 Along with toning your muscles, regular sessions will increase your strength and endurance, improve your coordination and balance, and enhance functional performance of day-to-day activities.